DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

+The recently proposed DeepX~\cite{conf/ipsn/LaneBGFJQK16} also partitions DL models for low-power DL inference.
+However, DeepX only distributes partitioned submodels onto different \emph{local} processors while \framework performs collaborative DL inference on two devices and thus needs to take into consideration the data transfer overhead and many other external factors that play important roles in making offloading decisions.
+Also, DeepX targets at only linear DNN models, while \framework~can handle complex DL models with non-linear structures.
+Some other work~\cite{conf/asplos/KangHGRMMT17,journals/corr/OssiaSTRLH17} also split DL computation between client devices and remote clouds. \framework~instead focuses on the collaboration between wearables and their paired handheld devices in order to preserve the privacy and realize ubiquitous DL without requiring Internet connectivity.
+Several unique challenges thus stem from the architecture we have chosen, such as balancing the resource consumption on both mobile devices.
+Furthermore, \framework~introduces optimizations for streaming data processing, a missing feature in prior work.

+\mysection{A measurement Study of Wearable DL} In this section, we begin with some empirical studies to demystify the performance and limitations of running DL tasks on wearables.

-It is worth mentioning that deep learning models are often generalized and can be used in many different tasks with very few customization efforts.
-For example, the \emph{LSTM} model used for language modeling can also be applied to machine translation~\cite{conf/nips/SutskeverVL14}, question answering~\cite{conf/acl/WangN15}, and handwriting generating~\cite{journals/corr/Graves13}.
-Importantly, our proposed framework \framework does not assume any specific DL model structure, and can work with all three types of DL models (DNN, CNN, and RNN).
+In this work, we study 8 state-of-the-art DL models that have been widely adopted in various applications, as shown in Table~\ref{tab:models}.
+For the \emph{LSTM-HAR} model~\cite{LSTM-HAR}, we use a popular configuration as 2-layer stacked, 1024 hidden state size to carry out our experiments.
+For other models, we use the default configurations as described in the original literature or open-sourced repositories.
+These models range from natural language processing, audio processing, to computer vision tasks and mobile sensor intelligence, all of which are well suited to ubiquitous and wearable scenarios.
+The rightmost column in Table~\ref{tab:models} also lists the number of FLOPs (floating point operations) for conducting a single inference for each model.
+It is worth mentioning that DL models are often generalized and can be used in many different tasks with very few customization efforts.
+For example, the \emph{LSTM} model used for language modeling can also be applied to problems such as machine translation~\cite{conf/nips/SutskeverVL14}, question answering~\cite{conf/acl/WangN15}, and handwriting generation~\cite{journals/corr/Graves13}.
+In particular, \framework does not assume any specific DL model structure, and can work with all of them.